RedisGears/RedisGears/docs/stream_processing.md

 );
 ```

-Argument Discription:
+Argument Description:

 * consumer - the consumer name.
 * stream - streams name prefix on which to trigger the callback.
-* window - how many elements can be proceesed simultaneously.
+* window - how many elements can be processed simultaneously.
 * trim stream - whether or not to trim the stream.
 * callback - the callback to invoke on each element in the stream.
 Following the same rules of [Sync and Async invocation](sync_and_async_run.md).
 The callback will be invoke only on primary shard.